 Chiropractic adjustments can help to improve joint function and reduce inflammation.
 In addition, chiropractic care can help to relieve the pain associated with osteoarthritis.
 If you are considering chiropractic care for the treatment of osteoarthritis, it is important to consult with a qualified healthcare provider to determine if it is right for you.

-If you’re suffering from osteoarthritis or other health issues, contact the District Wellness office in Arlington, Virg., right away to schedule an appointment.
+If you're suffering from osteoarthritis or other health issues, contact the District Wellness office in Arlington, VA right away to schedule an appointment.
 Our qualified team has years of expertise assisting our patients who are suffering from arthritis and other chronic diseases.
-Now is the time to make a call (571) 568-8496!